nasa/trick/docs/howto_guides/Realtime-Best-Practices.md

 #### 3.5 Avoid Intel “Efficiency” Cores
 Intel "efficiency" cores aren’t currently recognized by most Linux OS’s and will cause a lot of problems.
 They are more energy efficient, but slower, the opposite of what hard realtime needs.
 RHEL8 is unable to determine which cores are “E” (Efficiency) and which are “P” (Performance).
-Buy more memory.
-Do it!
+Did I mention you should buy more memory?

 ---
 ### 4. Network